pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_channel-groups.md

 # Channel Groups API for C# SDK

-Channel groups bundle many channels under a single name.
-You can subscribe to a channel group to receive messages from its member channels.
-You can't publish to a channel group; publish to individual channels.
+Channel groups allow you to bundle channels under a single group name and subscribe to that group to receive messages from all contained channels.

+##### Channel group operations
+- You can't publish to a channel group.
+Publish to individual channels instead.

 ##### Request execution

-Use try/catch with the C# SDK.
+- Use try/catch.
 Invalid parameters throw exceptions.
-If a request reaches the server but fails, error details are in the returned status.
+If the request reaches the server but fails, details are in the returned status.

 ```
 1try